matagus/vim_files/README.md

 ==

 This is my [vim](http://www.vim.org/ "VIM") configuration.
-It's based in [justinlilly](https://github.com/justinlilly) [vim_files](https://github.com/justinlilly/vim_files), but I've was adding several plugins and themes so it's too late to be kind and fork it's project.
+It's based in [justinlilly](https://github.com/justinlilly) [vim_files](https://github.com/justinlilly/vim_files), but I'd been adding several plugins for some time so it's too late to be kind and fork it's project.
 There are also some ticks stolen from [cuerty's](https://github.com/cuerty) [dotfiles](https://github.com/cuerty/dotfiles).